 Are you thinking of buying aquamarine jewellery?
-Aquamarine is a sparkling and translucent gem with blue-green colour.
+Aquamarine is a sparkling, translucent gem with blue-green colouring.
 The best aquamarines combine vivid blue-green colour with no visible markings inside the gem.
-Learn thow to buy the best aquamarine jewellery below.
+Learn how to buy the best aquamarine jewellery below.

 Most commercially sold aquamarines have no imperfections or markings (called inclusions) that you can see with an unaided eye.
 Unless you’re specifically buying a piece of jewellery where the main focus is an unpolished, rough aquamarine, then you should look for a clear, translucent gem.

 An aquamarine’s cut determines both its shape, and how much it sparkles.
 Therefore, an aquamarine that has good sparkle is usually well cut.
-Professional gem cutters love aquamarines because rough aquamarine can be cut into almost any shape.
-Having said that, oval cuts and rectangular emerald cuts are the most popular in jewellery.
+Professional gem cutters love aquamarines, because rough aquamarines can be cut into almost any shape.
+However, if you’re looking for the most ‘popular’ cuts for your jewellery, oval cuts and rectangular emerald cuts tend to be the most loved.

-This means aquamarine gems won’t increase incrementally in per-carat value like other gems tend to.
-In other words, a 1.50-carat aquamarine will be worth roughly the same as a 0.30-carat gem of the same quality.
-Therefore it’s always worth considering a large piece if you can afford it.
+In other words, a 1.50-carat aquamarine will be worth roughly the same per-carat as a 0.30-carat gem of the same quality.
+Therefore it’s always worth considering a larger piece if you can afford it.

-If you’re considering aquamarine jewellery as a gift, you be interested to know that Aquamarine is the birthstone for March and represents the star sign of Pisces.
-It’s also the official 9th anniversary gem.
+If you’re considering aquamarine jewellery as a gift, you may be interested to know that Aquamarine is the birthstone for March, and represents the star sign of Pisces.
+Therefore aquamarine jewellery makes a beautiful, meaningful gift for a March birthday.

 The finest aquamarine comes from Brazil.
 The Brazilian gem trade is largely artisanal and the government restricts mechanised mining to protect local tribes and the environment.
 Always make sure you choose ethical, conflict-free gems by purchasing aquamarine from jewellers who abide by the NAJ Code of Ethics.